cowboysdude/Under_Cabinet/README.md

 with either the code or placement.
 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
 BUT then if you really want something to work you'll find a way...
-I did.  ;)
+I did.  ;) Special Thanks to kgray9 for the sketch AND all the help!!

 ## Development
 Want to contribute?
 Great!